 "The Mutilators" features the pacu, a vegetarian relative of the piranha that's been introduced to Papua New Guinea.
 It turns out that, far away from the Amazon, this fish with its crushing jaws and disturbingly human-like teeth has turned omnivorous, with a particular penchant for biting the testicles off of any man it can meet in the water.
 What's worse is that, as introduced species tend to do, it's multiplying beyond the control of the native species and is driving them to extinction.

 The Tigerfish.
-The Goliath Tigerfish from the first season is big enough that it can bite a small child almost in half.
+The Goliath Tigerfish from the first season is big enough that it can bite a small child almost in half, aided by its demonic sharp teeth.
 But even the smaller species that lives in South Africa are deadly.
 They're pack hunters, like piranha... but tigerfish can be up to 3 feet long and weigh in at dozens of times the weight of the inches-long piranha.

 The Vundu is an actively predatory catfish species from the Zambezi river.
 Giants capable of eating humans are rare, but a healthy-sized adult is more than big enough to gulp down a human toddler, something they have a well-earned reputation for doing...